Licensure Requirements Initial CTE Application

 9. Will my Initial CTE Authorization be added to my Professional Teaching License?

-No. Both the CTE authorization and the teaching license must be at the Professional level in order to coordinate the renewal requirements.
-Once you convert your CTE Initial (3-year) Authorization to a CTE Professional (5-year) Authorization, that authorization may be added to your valid Professional Teaching License (PFTL).
+No. A 3 year CTE authorization cannot be combined with a 5 year teaching license.
+Both the CTE authorization and the teaching license must be at the professional (5 year) level in order to coordinate the renewal requirements.
+Once you convert your CTE Initial (3-year) authorization to a CTE Professional (5-year) authorization, that authorization may be added to your valid Professional Teaching License.

 10. Can my Initial CTE Authorization be renewed?

-No. A CTE Initial Authorization cannot be renewed, but you can convert your Initial CTE Authorization to a 5-year Professional CTE Authorization once you have completed the requirements assigned at the time of issuance.
-If your Initial CTE Authorization is valid or has lapsed less than two years, you must complete the requirements as assigned at the time of issuance and submit a CTE Professional application.
+No. A CTE Initial Authorization cannot be renewed, but you can convert your Initial CTE Authorization to a 5 year Professional CTE Authorization once you have completed the requirements assigned at the time of issuance.
+To apply for the professional 5 year authorization you will need to submit a CTE Initial to Professional application and fee.

 11. Can an individual be granted a one year grace period to complete required course work?